This library is marked in Alpha stage but is already used in production.

 and Validator = State -> ValidationState

-As in Elmish, your fields are going to react to Msg
+As in Elmish, your fields are going to react to Msg.
+But you need to interface with IFieldMsg.

 type Msg =